rsmiller/Prodigy-Blockchain-Wallet-Api/README.md

 The test application will demonstrate how the wallets are created and stored.

 ## Support
 I created Prodigy Blockchain as a proof of concept and something to cure boredom.
-I am not really supporting this or these projects actively at this time so feel free to branch and do as you wish.
-You can reach me here: www.linkedin.com/in/more-guids
+I am not really supporting this or these Prodigy Blockchain projects actively at this time because I have a full-time job, so feel free to fork and do as you wish.
+If you have questions or want help implementing this for your company you can reach me here: www.linkedin.com/in/more-guids or ryan@prodigyblockchain.com.
+My one-time fee is between $2000 - $5000 depending on your cert process, how they are generated, how many you intend to import (7+ years?), database setup, on-prem/cloud, and other business factors.
+If you need product support beyond that we can negotiate and help one another in the venture.

 ## License
 Do as ye will but if ye a be making booty off this code a kickback of a new phone, camping equipment, computer, couch, or car would be appreciated, yyar.